Skip to Main Content

 Full-Service Icelandic Facilities

-Major post houses in Reykjavik like Zik Zak Filmworks, Pegasus Pictures, and Truenorth offer complete post pipelines from editorial through final delivery.
-These facilities handle international co-productions regularly and maintain technical standards matching global requirements.
-Rates typically run €900-2,000 per day for premium suites, with competitive package deals for longer projects.
-They're particularly strong for projects that need to stay in Iceland for local film fund compliance or rebate requirements.
+Here is the short of it.
+Major post houses in Reykjavik like Zik Zak Filmworks, Pegasus Pictures, and Truenorth give complete post pipelines from editorial through final delivery.
+These facilities handle global co-productions often and keep tech standards matching global needs.
+Rates mostly run €900-2,000 per day for premium suites, with competitive package deals for longer projects.
+They're specific strong for projects that need to stay in Iceland for local film fund compliance or rebates needs.

 Specialized Boutiques

-Iceland has excellent specialized facilities focusing on specific post disciplines.
-Color grading houses and sound facilities offer world-class work at rates often 15-25% below comparable London or Copenhagen facilities.
-These boutiques work well for productions that want to handle different post stages in different locations—perhaps edit locally, then finish color in Reykjavik.
+Here is the breakdown.
+Iceland has great specialized facilities focusing on specific post disciplines.
+Grading houses and sound facilities give top-tier work at rates often 15-25% below comparable London or Copenhagen facilities.
+These boutiques work well for shoots that want to handle different post stages in different locations—perhaps edit locally, then finish color in Reykjavik.

 International Workflow Integration

-Many Icelandic facilities now offer seamless integration with international post pipelines.
-This means you can start editorial in Iceland, share work-in-progress with international stakeholders, and finish locally or abroad as needed.
-The key is establishing technical specs and workflow protocols upfront to avoid compatibility issues later.
+Here is what that looks like on the ground.
+Many Icelandic facilities now give seamless integration with global post pipelines.
+This means you can start editorial in Iceland, share work-in-progress with global stakeholders, and finish locally or abroad as needed.
+The key is setting up tech specs and workflow protocols upfront to avoid compatibility issues later.

 Cost Analysis: Local vs International